SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

       <td>
         From the dropdown menu, select one of the following options:

-        • SMS: select this option if you want to receive the PIN via SMS.
+        • **SMS**: Select this option if you want to receive the PIN via SMS.
 In this case, the PIN is sent as as a text message to your contact number registered with your FedEx account.

-        • Phone Call: Select this option if you want to receive the PIN via phone call.
+        • **Phone Call**: Select this option if you want to receive the PIN via phone call.
 In this case, the PIN is disclosed on a phone call at your contact number registered with your FedEx account.

-        • Email: Select this option if you want to receive the PIN via email.
-In this case, the PIN is sent your email registered with your FedEx account.
+        • **Email**: Select this option if you want to receive the PIN via email.
+In this case, the PIN is sent as an email to your email address registered with your FedEx account.
       </td>
     </tr>